anikapayano/SoftDes-Final-Project/index.md

-Gods of Capture is a 5-person project created in 4 weeks, loosely based upon the [Evolutionary Algorithms toolbox](https://sd17spring.github.io//toolboxes/evolutionary-algorithms/) and the [AI and Algorithms toolbox](https://sd17spring.github.io//toolboxes/algorithms-and-ai/) found on the (SoftDes website)[https://sd17spring.github.io//].
+Gods of Capture is a 5-person project created in 4 weeks, loosely based upon the [Evolutionary Algorithms toolbox](https://sd17spring.github.io//toolboxes/evolutionary-algorithms/) and the [AI and Algorithms toolbox](https://sd17spring.github.io//toolboxes/algorithms-and-ai/) found on the [SoftDes website](https://sd17spring.github.io//).
 We chose this project because we wanted to learn more about Artificial Intelligence, and we thought that if we built the mechanics behind the game, we'd fully understand how the AI would interact with the game.
 We then decided that we wanted to